Skip to content

 }

 channels is an array of strings.
-Use colon notation for named channels: "slack" (default webhook) or "slack:elan" (from integrations.slack.channels).
+Use colon notation for named channels: "slack" (default webhook) or "slack:elan" (from agents.slack.channels).
 Use "url:https://..." for ad hoc webhook URLs.

 See Human Gate (HUG) for an overview, or jump directly to Configuring Gates or Settings & Troubleshooting.